1962 French Grand Prix

 The 1962 French Grand Prix was a Formula One motor race held at Rouen-Les-Essarts on 8 July 1962.
 It was race 4 of 9 in both the 1962 World Championship of Drivers and the 1962 International Cup for Formula One Manufacturers.
 The race was won by Dan Gurney, his first Formula One victory, driving a Porsche, that company's only win as a constructor in a Formula One championship race coming after three years of racing.
-It was the third time that the French Grand Prix was held at Rouen, last time being 1957.
+It was the third time that the French Grand Prix was held at Rouen, the previous time being 1957.

 Race

 Phil Hill, running second in the championship, was in the stands with a camera around his neck; a metalworkers' strike in Italy meant that Ferrari could not take part.
 This left Graham Hill the fastest on track, taking the lead at the start and also setting a new lap record.
 The leading pack also included John Surtees (Lola), Jim Clark (Lotus), and Bruce McLaren (Cooper).
 These four pulled steadily away from Jack Brabham (Lotus) and Dan Gurney (Porsche).
 After only nine laps Brabham was out of the race with a broken rear suspension, while McLaren lost fourth gear and spun off the track, rejoining the race far down the field.
 Surtees retired four laps later with ignition problems, but was later back on the track in eighth place.
 Hill had pulled out a twenty-second lead ahead of Clark, but on the thirtieth lap he made contact with Jackie Lewis' Cooper when lapping him, allowing Clark to pass.
 Hill gave chase, netting the lap record, and re-took the lead on lap 33.
 On the next lap, Clark retired with a broken front suspension.
 Hill and BRM looked sure to win, but on lap 42 he retired in the hairpin with fuel injection and throttle linkage troubles; he lost several laps and ended up in last place after also having stopped in the hairpin to pick up the engine cover that he had left behind during his earlier visit there.